Updated March 15, 2023

 Image Source: Amazon.com

-Head To Head Comparison between Hadoop vs Redshift (Infographics):
+Head to Head Comparison between Hadoop and Redshift (Infographics):

-Below is the top 10 comparison between Hadoop and Redshift are as follows
+Below is the top 10 comparisons between Hadoop and Redshift are as follows.

 Below is the Key Differences between Hadoop vs Redshift are as Follows

-2. Hadoop provides command line interface to interact with file system whereas RedShift has Management console to interact with Amazon storage services such as S3, DynamoDB etc.,
+2. Hadoop provides a command-line interface to interact with file systems whereas RedShift has a Management console to interact with Amazon storage services such as S3, DynamoDB etc.,

 Hadoop vs Redshift Comparison Table